Panchami28/Classification/README.md

 from sklearn import preprocessing X=preprocessing.scale(X)
 ```
-Splitting the dataset into training and testing
+Splitting the dataset into training and testing data

 ```markdown
 from sklearn.model_selection import train_test_split